smartprocure/extract-text-html/README.md

 }

 export interface Options {
-    /** Exclude the content from the set of tags.
-For example, style and script. */ excludeContentFromTags?: string[]
+    /** Exclude content from the set of tags.
+Defaults to all HTML metadata tags. */ excludeContentFromTags?: string[]
     /** Whitespace is trimmed by default.
 Set this to true to preserve whitespace. */ preserveWhitespace?: boolean